Dandoko/Aang/presentation.md

 # Aang, our epic Avatar that unites your body and prevents bad posture

-# Business Plan

-- Free (with ads)
-  - Advertisements based on self-improvement, fitness, mental health
-  - Goes well with the theme of healthy living

 # Usage

 1. Calibrate your start position (stay still with good posture for 10 frames!)